CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 ### Buffers and Buffer Views

 A **buffer** is a binary blob.
 A single buffer can be stored within the binary chunk of a subtree file.
 Further buffers can be stored as individual binary files that are referred to by the `buffer.uri` property.
-The buffers can store the availability data of a subtree in a binary form, or other data that is associated with a subtree, like metadata for the implicit tiles that is defined using the [`3DTILES_metadata` extension.](https://github.com/CesiumGS/3d-tiles/tree/3d-tiles-next/extensions/3DTILES_metadata#implicit-tile-metadata)
+The buffers can store the availability data of a subtree in binary form, or other data that is associated with a subtree, like metadata for implicit tiles defined using the [`3DTILES_metadata` extension.](https://github.com/CesiumGS/3d-tiles/tree/3d-tiles-next/extensions/3DTILES_metadata#implicit-tile-metadata)

 Each buffer has a `byteLength` describing the size of the data, including any padding (for subtree binary files).